-B.S. in Computer Information Systems
+BS in Computer Information Systems

-The computer information systems (CIS) major provides an educational foundation for students planning a career in the analysis, design, and implementation of information systems.
+The BS in Computer Information Systems (CIS) program provides an integrated educational and practical foundation for students planning a career in the analysis, design, and implementation of information systems.
 Students are prepared for careers as systems analysts, application software developers, and information technology specialists.
 Students who have a strong interest in technology and its application, but are not primarily interested in the scientific and mathematical aspects of computer science, should find this program a good fit.

-The Bachelor of Science in Computer Information Systems prepares students for advanced studies in fields as computer information systems, computer engineering, computer security, and telecommunications.
+The Bachelor of Science in Computer Information Systems prepares students for advanced studies in fields such as computer information systems, computer engineering, computer security, and telecommunications.

 The CIS program offers internship opportunities to prepare students for careers following graduation.
 Students gain hands-on experience at several local and national businesses and organizations, and these organizations regularly request APU students for internships and employment.
 Employment opportunities in the areas of system networking, database management, telecommunication, and web programming are in abundance.

-|CS/ENGR 120||Introduction to Computer Science I F/S, 2||4|
+|CS/ENGR 120||Introduction to Computer Science I 3||4|

-|CS/ENGR 125||Introduction to Computer Science II F/S||4|
+|CS/ENGR 125||Introduction to Computer Science II||4|

-|CS/ENGR 160||Discrete Structures F/S||3|
+|CS/ENGR 160||Discrete Structures||3|

 |CS 230||Systems Programming and Operating Systems||3|

-|CS/ENGR 260||Algorithms and Data Structures F/S||3|
+|CS/ENGR 260||Algorithms and Data Structures||3|

-|CS 290||Database Management Systems F/S, 2||3|
+|CS 290||Database Management Systems 3||3|

-|CS 325||Telecommunications and Interfacing S||3|
+|CS 325||Telecommunications and Interfacing||3|